Mail-in ballots thrust Postal Service into presidential race | WTOP

 Unlike its private competitors, the Postal Service cannot refuse to make costly deliveries to especially hard-to-reach addresses.
 Still, much of its budgetary concerns stem from a 2006 law requiring the agency to fully fund retiree health benefits for the next 75 years.

 It normally operates without taxpayer funds.
-Amid the pandemic, however, the Postal Service lost $4.5 billion in fiscal year 2020’s second quarter.
+Amid the pandemic, however, it lost $4.5 billion in fiscal year 2020’s second quarter.
 Congress approved a $10 billion line of credit for the agency as part of March’s sweeping economic rescue package.
-Since then, though, the Postal Service and the Treasury Department have had discussions about requirements to actually extend those loans.
+Since then, though, the Postal Service and the Treasury Department have had discussions about requirements to extend those loans.

 In the meantime, more than 3,420 of the Postal Service’s 630,00-plus employees have tested positive for COVID-19, and some have died.
 While package deliveries have increased as Americans stay home, mail volumes plummeted — as much as 30%, according to the American Postal Workers Union.

 In April, then-Postmaster General Megan Brennan said the agency could be out of money by Sept.
-30. Last week, Louis DeJoy, a North Carolina businessman and GOP fundraiser who has donated to Trump in the past, succeeded Brennan.
+30. Last week, Louis DeJoy, a North Carolina businessman and GOP fundraiser who’s donated to Trump, succeeded Brennan.

 “Our current financial condition is not going to impact our ability to deliver election and political mail this year,” Partenheimer said.

-But Condos, who is president of the National Association of Secretaries of State, fears that keeping such a promise could force the Postal Service to cut back on routine services, which may see voting materials prioritized over regular mail.
+But Condos, who was president of the National Association of Secretaries of State from July 2018 to July 2019, fears keeping such a promise could force the Postal Service to cut back on routine services, which may see voting materials prioritized over regular mail.
 The pressure is also on since absentee ballots for overseas military members are sent 45 days before Election Day, or Sept.
 18 — less than three months away.

 “This whole idea that we have until November to decide, we really don’t,” Condos said.

-Note: This story has been corrected to show Condos is a past president of the National Association of Secretaries of State, not the current one.